chennycastillo/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio

-Welcome to my Data Analytics Portfolio!
-I'm an experienced Data Analyst with over 6 years of work experience in Excel, PowerBI, and Postgres.
-I'm driven by a passion for continuous learning and skills expansion.
-Explore a collection of projects I've created in my spare time, where I've used data from various sources, including Kaggle and online courses, to bring these projects to life.
-Each project showcases my dedication to uncovering insights from data.
+Hi, I’m Chen!
+I’m a Data Analyst with 7+ years of experience in SQL, Excel, and visualization tools such as Power BI, Tableau, and Looker Studio, along with some background in Python.
+Here you’ll find a collection of projects where I applied my skills to turn data into insights.

-Please note that, due to confidentiality agreements during my tenure at companies, I am unable to share the work I did in those roles here.
-However, these personal projects are a testament to my passion for data analysis and my ongoing journey to enhance my Python skills.
+Please note that due to confidentiality agreements during my professional roles, I am unable to share the work I did in those positions here.
+However, these personal projects reflect my passion for data analysis and serve as practical demonstrations of my skills.

-Thank you for joining me on this journey of growth, and I appreciate your interest in my portfolio!